is now available! Read about the new features and fixes from November.

 VS Code extensions

 You can extend the VS Code editor itself through extensions.
-The VS Code community has built hundreds of useful extensions available on the VS Code Marketplace.
+The VS Code community has built thousands of useful extensions available on the VS Code Marketplace.

 Additional tools